isislab-unisa/3dify/README.md

 6. Open **Docker Desktop**
 7. Proceed with the instruction for the launch with Docker Compose specified below.

+**N.B.** The steps from 1. to 5. must be repeated at every restart of the PC.

 #### Linux
 For executing on Linux Systems it is just necessary to install **Docker Engine** by following the guide for your distro at the following [link](https://docs.docker.com/engine/). (**ATTENTION** Currently this version only work by using Docker Engine with sudo command and is not compatible with Docker Desktop for linux systems.)